Dr4kzor/Chroot_Ubuntu/README.md

 Dark mode Hi dpi themes
 Some Wallpapers that will rotate every 10 minutes
 Mesa Delevel 26.2 Turnip from: github.com/lfdevs/mesa-for-android-container
-createdlt User created named "user" with password set as "root" Firefox-esr is installed
+User created named "user" with password set as "root" Firefox-esr is installed